 By the time he transferred to main campus from UC Clermont, Kikonda was at the top of his class earning an associate’s degree in applied science with dual concentrations in computer networking systems and computer system support technology.

 As it turns out, however, the road to success at UC wasn't always smooth.
-Now in his second year on the Uptown campus in UC’s cybersecurity bachelor’s program, Kikonda reflects on some of the hurdles he faced on his road to academic success as an honor student, a star soccer goalie and a unique inspiration to others.
+Now in his second year on the Uptown campus in UC’s cybersecurity bachelor’s program, Kikonda reflects on some of the hurdles he faced on his road to academic success as a member of the Honors Program, a star soccer goalie and a unique inspiration to others.

 “As a native of DR Congo, a former Belgium colony, I was offered the opportunity to study at a French university in Lyon, France,” says Kikonda.
 “But I wanted to attend an English institution instead, so my father offered options in Johannesburg or London.